novad/CAN-Anomalies/README.md

 *work in progress...*

-Repo for generating anomalies of CAN frames.
+Repo for generating anomalies using CAN data frames.

 These anomaly functions were built to be used with the RNN-based anomaly detection systems, therefore it uses a binary data representation rather than the hexadecimal representation obtained from a CAN dump.